Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-0zO8gV7jfrw.md

 ### Transcript

-> and actually i think my uh my hellofresh is going to be coming at a really inconvenient hell yeah so we got to do we forgot about that we forgot about that during the the big stream we were going to have a segment where jace like just bailed because his helicopter showed up yeah we forgot about that we forgot about that yeah
+> and actually i think my, my hellofresh is going to be coming at a really inconvenient hell yeah so we got to do we forgot about that we forgot about that during the the big stream we were going to have a segment where jace like just bailed because his helicopter showed up yeah we forgot about that we forgot about that yeah